 The texture is also pretty basic.
 The lotion comes in a pump bottle similiar to some facial moisturizers (not the big pump like most lotions).
 The instructions say to use one pump per 2×2 square of skin.
 So, if you are trying to cover any larger area of skin it’s going to take quite a few pumps, making this a harder lotion to use as a regular lotion.

-Overall, it’s a good product and worth a try.
+Overall, Limitless Lotion is a good product and worth a try.